 This is because your monthly disability benefits are based on how many years you worked while you were able and how much money (work credits) you paid into the system.

 However, if you receive Supplemental Security Income, or SSI, you should know that this program is based entirely on your financial need.
 That means that your savings account will impact your ability to receive a monthly check.
 In fact, while using this program, you cannot have more than $2,000 in savings.
-If you have questions about these rules, contact a lawyer so that your payments are not in jeopardy.
+If you have questions about these rules, contact a advocate so that your payments are not in jeopardy.

 Post a Comment to "Can I Put My SSA Disability Benefits Into a Savings Account?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."